eliranwong/uniquebibleapp-webtop/README.md

 You can launch these apps via command line tools or right-click webtop GUI context menu.

-We also add some GUI apps to Unique Bible App menu, so that users can launch them without going to desktop first.
+From version 28.07 onwards, we added GUI apps shortcuts to Unique Bible App menu, so that users can launch them without going to desktop first.

+Keyboard shortcuts is avilalble to individual apps, e.g. control+M to hide/show Thunar's menu bar.

+If key combination is same as the host OS, you need to use the virtual keyboard to trigger key combo on webtop.
+For example, on macOS, you can use option+TAB to switch between apps on webtop and command+TAB to switch between apps opened on host OS.
+On Chrome OS, however, you need to use the virtual keyboard, via the sidemenu button, to trigger alt+TAB, as triggering alt+TAB on physical keyboard switches between apps opened on host OS.

+Our webtop uses Openbox as the window manager to handle window applications, like Unique Bible App.
+You can use key combo, e.g. to switch between four virtual desktops or applications.
+You may refer to https://wiki.debian.org/Openbox#Openbox_default_key_combinations for common key combinations on Openbox.

 # For developers